 - Improving your ability and willingness to solve problems

 - Boosting your self-esteem and confidence levels

-One of the best ways to understand how to cope with failure is to learn strategies that help you to handle defeats and still feel like you are in charge of your life.
-There are number of strategies that we’ll discuss but it’s up to you to choose one that works for you.
+One of the best ways to understand how to cope with failure is to learn strategies that help you handle defeats and still feel like you are in charge of your life.
+There are several strategies that we’ll discuss but it’s up to you to choose one that works for you.